What is a Dental Crown?

-A dental crown (often called a cap) covers the tooth and restores it to its original shape and size.
+Dental crowns (often called a cap) covers the tooth and restores it to its original shape and size.
 Decay is removed and the tooth prepared.
 With modern technology, the tooth can be scanned and sent to our in-office milling machines which create beautiful, ceramic works of art.
-The crown is then bonded onto the prepared surface of the tooth the same day to restore your smile.
+The crown is then bonded to the prepared surface of the tooth the same day to restore your smile.

 What are CEREC® – Same Day Crowns?

 Get beautiful crowns with CEREC® one-visit dentistry at our office in Sherwood, OR.
 The CEREC® System (Chairside Economical Restoration of Esthetic Ceramics) is a multi-instrument system that allows our dentists to create and place custom-fit ceramic restorations in one dental visit.

 The CEREC procedure is completed during one patient visit, which takes approximately 30 minutes.
 During your appointment, one of our Sherwood Dentists will prepare the affected tooth and design the restoration using the on-site CEREC technology at New Smiles.
 With the high-tech CEREC system, the crown is created in less than 20 minutes.
 After this step is done, we are then ready to place the crown into the patient’s mouth.

 What problems do Dental Crowns fix?

 - Fractured teeth

 Porcelain offers a fine alternative to other tooth restoration materials.
 Made to perfectly match the shade and shape of your teeth, it’s durable, it’s strong, and it’s virtually undetectable.